akashsonowal/interview-prep/README.md

 ```
 def minCoins(k):
   coins = [1, 5, 10, 25] #pennies, nickles, dimes, quarters
-  n = len(coins) #we have 4 coins of different denominations.
+  n = len(coins) #we have 4 different denominations of coins.
 We can use as many from each of them.
   res = []
   i = n - 1 #start at last index
   while(i >= 0  and k >= 0):